Traditional Navigation Techniques

 The seven posts describe a navigational system rather than seven separate skills.
 The star compass provides direction at night when compass deviation is a possibility and sky references are available.
 Dead reckoning provides continuous position estimation between fixes.
 The chip log provides the speed input to the DR plot.
 The lead line provides depth cross-checks and position confirmation where chart soundings give unambiguous readings.
 Latitude observation from Polaris constrains the north-south component of the DR uncertainty.
 Land signs provide the final approach as the destination closes.

-The etak concept is not a separate navigational technique but a description of the orientation habit that underlies all of it: maintaining a continuous spatial model of where everything is relative to the vessel, updated by every available input, rather than checking a position on a chart at intervals and allowing the model to go stale between fixes.
+The etak concept is the orientation habit that underlies all of it.
+Maintaining a continuous spatial model of where everything is relative to the vessel, updated by every available input, rather than checking a position on a chart at intervals and allowing the model to go stale between fixes.

 Lewis’s point, made explicitly in We, the Navigators and demonstrated by every passage he describes, is that the system works because its components are mutually reinforcing.
 Star bearings are cross-checked against swell direction and sun position.
 Speed estimates are validated by landfall timing predictions.
 Current set is detected by back-transit and confirmed by the divergence between DR position and observed depth.
 Each technique is a check on the others.
 No single failure cascades into a navigational disaster because no single technique is carrying the whole weight of the system.